securefederatedai/openfl/docs/source/utilities/splitters_data.rst

 Choose from predefined |productName| data splitters functions:

-- ``openfl.plugins.data_splitters.EqualNumPyDataSplitter`` (default)
+- ``openfl.utilities.data_splitters.EqualNumPyDataSplitter`` (default)
-- ``openfl.plugins.data_splitters.RandomNumPyDataSplitter``
+- ``openfl.utilities.data_splitters.RandomNumPyDataSplitter``
 - ``openfl.component.aggregation_functions.LogNormalNumPyDataSplitter`` - assumes ``data`` argument as np.ndarray of integers (labels)
 - ``openfl.component.aggregation_functions.DirichletNumPyDataSplitter`` - assumes ``data`` argument as np.ndarray of integers (labels)
 Or create your own implementation of :class:`openfl.component.aggregation_functions.AggregationFunctionInterface`.
 After defining the splitting behavior, you need to use it on your data to perform a simulation.

 ``NumPyDataSplitter`` requires a single ``split`` function.
-This function receives ``data`` - NumPy array required to build the subsets of data indices (see definition of :meth:`openfl.plugins.data_splitters.NumPyDataSplitter.split`).
+This function receives ``data`` - NumPy array required to build the subsets of data indices (see definition of :meth:`openfl.utilities.data_splitters.NumPyDataSplitter.split`).
 It could be the whole dataset, or labels only, or anything else.
 ``split`` function returns a list of lists of indices which represent the collaborator-wise indices groups.

 .. code-block:: python